Mayomiolamide/Mayomiolamide/README.md

 - 👋 Hi, I’m @Mayomiolamide
-- 👀 I’m interested in software engineerin, game development, machine learning
+- 👀 I’m interested in software engineering, game development, machine learning
-- 🌱 I’m currently learning c/c++
+- 🌱 I’m currently learning software engineering.
-- 💞️ I’m looking to collaborate on new projects
+- 💞️ I’m looking to collaborate on new and amazing projects.
-- 📫 How to reach me +2349017012098
+- 📫 How to reach me akintayomayomiolamide@gmail.com

 <!---
 Mayomiolamide/Mayomiolamide is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.